gunnarx/franca_install_automation/README.md

            downloaded using appropriate AUTOSAR/ARTOP accounts and
            memberships.

 Branches named deprecated= are no longer kept up to date with changes, and will likely be removed soon.

-Branches named broken= are broken, probably for quite some time - because if a break can be easily fixed it will be, and not renamed of course.
+Branches named broken= are broken, probably for quite some time - because if a break could be easily fixed it would have been fixed instead of renamed.

 Branches not listed above are likely work-in-progress.
 Try them only if you need the very latest not yet merged functionality.